 - Billing to Collection

 These are the backbone of your organization.
 Having a thorough understanding of the steps and controls inherent in each will provide you with critical transparency into your organization’s inner workings.

 Step 2: Select a Tool

-It’s 2020, and we’ve come a long way from the hand-drawn process diagrams our predecessors used.
-There are several intuitive software tools that fit the bill (Visio and Lucidchart, to name a couple), but there is no harm in a legal pad and a pen to get the job done.
+It’s 2023, and we’ve come a long way from the hand-drawn process diagrams our predecessors used.
+Several intuitive software tools fit the bill (Visio and Lucidchart, to name a couple), but there is no harm in a legal pad and a pen to get the job done.
 We are after the substance, not style.

 Step 3: Interview your Team